Turns into Stone

-Turns into Stone is a compilation album by English rock band The Stone Roses, released in 1992.
+Turns into Stone is a compilation album by the English rock band the Stone Roses, released in 1992.
 It consists of early singles and B-sides that did not feature on their self-titled debut album.
 The compilation reached number 32 on the UK album chart.

 The album's release was surrounded by controversy, as the Roses were in the middle of a legal battle with their then-record label, Silvertone.
 An injunction prevented the band from releasing any new material for several years afterward, during which Silvertone re-released many singles, including two separate versions of "Fools Gold", and releasing stand-alone singles from the first album that were not intended to be singles (such as the edited version of "I Am the Resurrection" featuring a drum machine instead of Reni's distinctive drumming).

 Despite this, the album is seen in a positive light by Roses fans because it collects the extended versions of many of their best-known non-album songs onto one CD, before a best-of compilation was even available.

-The title of the album is taken from the final lines of One Love: "What goes up must come down/Turns into dust or turns into stone".
+The title of the album is taken from the final lines of "One Love": "What goes up must come down/Turns into dust or turns into stone".

-In August 2009 the album's tracks were remastered by John Leckie and included as "The B-sides" on the 20th anniversary collectors edition re-release of The Stone Roses self-titled debut album and the remastered album went on to be released separately in September 2012 by Sony Music.
+In August 2009, the album's tracks were remastered by John Leckie and included as "The B-sides" on the 20th anniversary collectors edition re-release of the Stone Roses self-titled debut album and the remastered album went on to be released separately in September 2012 by Sony Music.